 - Some examinations may require the use of a webcam.

 Are Spring classes going to be like Fall 2020?

 - A variety of course formats will be offered for the spring 2021 term.
 Students will be able to create a schedule that meets their individual needs.

 Will there be any academic policy changes, such as those made this past Spring 2020 semester?

-- There are no changes in academic policy for the fall semester.
-The policy adjustments during the Spring 2020 semester were a one-time exception.
+- All other policy adjustments during the Spring 2020 semester were a one-time exception.

 Where can I get support for online learning?

 - Information on equipment checkout, computer labs, software and WIFI hotspots is available here.

 I am an international student who will be attending the University this fall and enrolled in fully online courses.
 Where can I find information and support with questions specific to international students?